 With views of the reservoir Leaplish Waterside Park is the ideal base to recharge and refresh or take part in an action packed day of activities.
 The Boat Inn Restaurant and bar serves fresh new locally sourced menus throughout the day.

-Approx 0.55 mile(s) between Leaplish Waterside Park and Freya’s Cabin - Studio Weave 2009
+Approx 0.55 mile(s) between Kielder Waterside and Freya’s Cabin - Studio Weave 2009

 Approx 0.59 mile(s) between Freya’s Cabin - Studio Weave 2009 and Boat Inn Restaurant